dzekelid/keys/_listings/azure-search/subscriptions-subscriptionid-resourcegroups-resourcegroupname-providers-microsoft-search-searchservices-searchservicename-regenerateadminkey-keykind-post.md

 ---
 swagger: "2.0"
 info:
-  title: SearchManagementClient
-  description: Client that can be used to manage Azure Search services and API keys.
+  title: Azure Search API Admin Keys Regenerate
+  description: Regenerates either the primary or secondary admin API key.
+You can
+    only regenerate one key at a time.
   version: 1.0.0
 host: management.azure.com
 basePath: /